caseygrun/phage-seq/README.md

 	To run the complete workflow, follow the steps above.
 The analysis requires 15--30 minutes to download and install conda packages, then ~10--15 min to run on a 16-core workstation.

 	After running the Snakemake workflow, launch a Jupyter Lab server as described in the [`nbseq` repository](http://github.com/caseygrun/nbseq), and navigate to the Jupyter notebook `panning-minimal/workflow/notebooks/analysis.ipynb`.

-Importantly, to make sure this notebook executes in the conda environment where you have installed `nbseq`, you will need to change the notebook kernel: from the JupyterLab menu bar, choose Kernel > Change Kernel, then select "Python [conda env:nbseq]"
+	Importantly, the first time you open this notebook, you will need to change the "notebook kernel," to ensure that the Python process backing this notebook is executed within the correct conda environment (e.g. the environment where you installed `nbseq`).
+To do this, from the JupyterLab menu bar, choose Kernel > Change Kernel, then select "Python [conda env:nbseq]" (assuming you named the conda environment `nbseq`)

 - **The full processed dataset for `panning-extended` is available for exploration.** You do not need to run the workflow but can explore the results interactively using the `nbseq` library.